shae-wat/sf-precinct-vis/README.md

+sf-precinct-map.web.app

 ## Usage

-Currently, this project is not hosted anywhere, so follow the [local development](#local-development) instructions to run this project locally.

-Then, with the app open in your browser, upload a CSV (comma-separated) file that looks like this:
+Upload a CSV (comma-separated) file that looks like this:

 ```csv
 prec_2012,flyered